-Late last month, researchers from Armis exposed 11 zero-day vulnerabilities in VxWorks, including six that “are critical and enable Remote Code Execution (RCE).”
-In this post, we examine how this discovery indicates the importance of embedded security that seals devices against attacks and how releasing a patch after the fact isn’t enough.
+Of the 11 zero-day vulnerabilities found by Armis, six “are critical and enable Remote Code Execution (RCE).”
+In this post, we examine how this discovery indicates the importance of embedded security.

 It’s one of the most important and widely-used OS in the world.
 Provided by Wind River Systems, VxWorks is used by more than 2 billion devices across industries as varied as aerospace and defense, robotics, automotive, and medical devices.